-The following workshop materials were created with CIE in mind and use CIE texts and essays as examples, but may also be appropriate for other classes that include thesis-driven argumentation and/or textual analysis.
+The following workshop materials include videos, PowerPoint presentations, and worksheets.
+They were created with CIE in mind and use CIE texts and essays as examples, but may also be appropriate for other classes that include thesis-driven argumentation and/or textual analysis.
 You can use the materials in class or assign them for homework.

 A Writing Fellow is available to give your class a five-minute introduction to the Center for Writing and Speaking at the beginning or end of your class.
 Class visits are a great way to familiarize your students with the Center and make them feel comfortable with its services.

 A Writing Fellow or the Director of the Writing and Speaking Program, Talia Argondezzi, can design and deliver an in-class workshop on any topic involving writing or speaking.
 Recent workshop topics have included:

 - Understanding the Assignment and Getting Started

 - Creating an Engaging Presentation

 - Meaningful Revision

 Workshops range from 45 to 75 minutes and are tailored to the needs of your students and your assignment.
 We’re happy to create new workshops based on faculty requests.

 Each semester, the Center for Writing and Speaking pairs Writing Fellows with faculty members teaching writing-intensive classes, especially CIE.
 Your Writing Fellow serves as your consultant throughout the semester, meets one-on-one with your students about their drafts, offers feedback on your assignment sheets, delivers workshops to the class, guides peer review sessions, and so on.
 You and your Fellow decide on the details and extent of your collaboration.